Cuenca Ecuador, not to be confused with Cuenca in Spain, is without a doubt my favourite cities in the world.

 This post about Ecuadorian food is a great start to understanding what to look for in Cuenca.

-My favourite places are in the markets, Mercado 10 de Agosto is an older market but has an entire section dedicated to hornado and also incredible juice and fruit.
+My favourite places are in the markets, Mercado 10 de Agosto is an older market but has an entire section dedicated to hornado and also incredible j Ecuador fruits and juice.

 There is also Feria Libre which is the largest outdoor market, and also sells clothing and electronics.